 Recreation and Fitness Studies Professors who work in California, Connecticut, or New Hampshire, make the highest salaries.

-How much do Recreation and Fitness Studies Professors make in different U.S. states?
+How much do Recreation and Fitness Studies Professors make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools & Technology do Recreation and Fitness Studies Professors Use?
+Tools & Technologies Used by Recreation and Fitness Studies Professors

 - Microsoft Excel